esraguzel/dsc-capstone-project-v2-onl01-dtsc-ft-012120/README.md

 - The XGBoost classifier could only achieved 68%.
 - While the DecisionTree classifier AUC is 0.7792207792207791, RandomForest classifier's AUC is 0.8376623376623377 which indicates that Randomforest is better than DecisionTree in detecting minority label.
 - The small dataset is a limitation for powerful and more complex machine learning models and result are biased due to insufficient learning.
+- It is important to note that the model benefited from death and shifted death rates predicting the sentiments.

 ## Recommendations: